-- to retain Advice Quality Standard due for reassessment in July 2019 to ensure quality in advice service provision; - 2. to renew funding for Resilience Projects which is coming to an end on 31 of August 2019; - 3. to make further capital investments into the refurbishment of our premises to maximise community space and purchase necessary equipment which will allows us to deliver all our planned activities and support more people; - 4. to increase staff capacity and to test Outreach services in Willesden library; existing staff capacity is overstretching with current work and cannot fully meet the increasing needs of the local community for welfare advice services and help with more complex cases.
+- to retain Advice Quality Standard due for reassessment in July 2019 to ensure quality in advice service provision; - 2. to renew funding for Resilience Projects which is coming to an end on 31 of August 2019; - to make further capital investments into the refurbishment of our premises to maximise community space and purchase necessary equipment which will allows us to deliver all our planned activities and support more people; - 4. to increase staff capacity and to test Outreach services in Willesden library; existing staff capacity is overstretching with current work and cannot fully meet the increasing needs of the local community for welfare advice services and help with more complex cases.
 Increased number of hours for Welfare Benefits Advisor and the new post of caseworker will address this demand and strengthen our work.
-Evidence from outreach welfare advice services at outreach location in Harlesden.
+Evidence from outreach welfare advice service monitoring (2018-2019) show that 22% of people from the Willesden area are accessing our services at outreach location in Harlesden.
 Therefore, we need to deliver an additional day of outreach welfare advice service and support at the Willesden area; - 5. to organise an event for all stakeholders in the newly refurbished premises to celebrate the success of our work over the past three years and share project learning and Resilience Project Independent Final Evaluation (September 2019).